Israel and UAE to start diplomatic ties after breakthrough deal | DW | 13.08.2020

 Israeli Prime Minister Benjamin Netanyahu said the groundbreaking accord represented a "historic day" as he welcomed a "new era" in his country's relations with the Arab world.

-The landmark deal, once signed, would make the UAE only the third nation in the Arab world to have full diplomatic relations with Israel.
+The landmark deal, once signed, would make the UAE only the third nation in the Arab world, along with Egypt and Jordan, to have full diplomatic relations with Israel.

 World reacts